Explore and journey through the picturesque waterways of western Maine on this ten-day canoe expedition.

 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.

 Among the mountains of western Maine are many granite cliffs, known locally as “Little Bear,” “Bald,” “Table Rock,” and “Square Ledges.”
-For one day of your course, the group will have the opportunity to learn to use climbing equipment, tie knots and climb and belay each other as a team, either at a granite rock face en-route or on a ropes course at our base camp (weather permitting).
+For one day of course, Instructors will help students transfer learning from their canoe expedition experience to the rock face, or ropes course.
+The group will have the opportunity to learn to use climbing equipment, tie knots and climb and belay each other as a team, either at a granite rock face en-route or on a ropes course at our base camp (weather permitting).
 Climbing develops balance, coordination, flexibility and grace.
-Climbing also presents many individual and group challenges the whole group must accomplish by working together, and your Instructors will help you transfer learning from your canoe expedition experience to the rock face or ropes course
+Climbing also presents many individual as well as group challenges the whole group must accomplish by working together.

 of Hannah Baker